 How it works.

-To complete a balance transfer with any financial institution, you need your account information of the account you want to transfer the balance from and the amount you want to transfer.
-The issuer of the card you want to transfer your balance to can approve the full amount, or part of your request depending on your credit limit, etc.
+To complete a balance transfer, you need your account information of the account you want to transfer the balance from and the amount you want to transfer.
+The issuer of the card you want to transfer your balance to can approve the full amount, or part of your request depending on your credit limit.

 Until you receive confirmation from your new card issuer, you should continue to make payments on your old account.